Living Learning Communities

 Franks School of Education Living Learning Community

 This LLC is comprised of first-year education majors who will receive exclusive professional development opportunities and experiences to enhance their skills as a future teacher.
+Students play an active role in designing the experience.

 - Expert speakers